 We can observe that in most empirical experiments spreads were smaller in uniform-price auctions.
-This seems to suggest that uniform-price auctions yield higher revenues for the Treasury.
+This seems to suggest that uniform-price auctions yield higher revenues for the Treasury21.
 It should be emphasised that all the thoroughly planned and controlled experiments (IMF, Norwegian and the later US experiment) lean towards the uniform-price format while the methodology of the (earlier US) experiment that recommended the discriminatory-price format is highly uncertain.
 Spreads

-&lt;sup>21 However, in theory the auction format may also have an impact on the final investor (secondary market or forward) prices used for the comparison.
+21 However, in theory the auction format may also have an impact on the final investor (secondary market or forward) prices used for the comparison.

-Studies comparing uniform-price and discriminatory-price auctions Academic article Market Between Higher revenue Uniform-price Discriminatory (Feldman and Reinhart, 1995) IMF; gold 1976-1980 х (Tenorio, 1993) Zambia; USD 1985-1987 x (Umlauf, 1993) Mexico; T-Bill 1986-1991 x (Simon, 1994) USA; T-Bill 1973-1976 х (Tsao and Vignola, 1977) USA; T-Bill 1973-1976 х (Berg et al., 2000) Norway; T-Bill and T-Bond 1991-1996 x (Nyborg and Sundaresan, 1996) USA; T-Bill and T-Bond 1992-1993 Difficult to decide (Archibald et al., 1995) USA; T-Bond 1991-1995 x (Heller and Lengwiler, 2001) Switzerland; T-Bond 1993-2000 x Source: author's table based on (Mester, 1995).
+Market Between Higher revenue Academic article Warket Uniform-price Discriminatory (Feldman and Reinhart, 1995) IMF; gold 1976-1980 x (Tenorio, 1993) Zambia; USD 1985-1987 x (Umlauf, 1993) Mexico; T-Bill 1986-1991 x (Simon, 1994) USA; T-Bill 1973-1976 x (Tsao and Vignola, 1977) USA; T-Bill 1973-1976 x (Berg et al., 2000) Norway; T-Bill and T-Bond 1991-1996 x Nyborg and Sundaresan, 1996) USA; T-Bill and T-Bond 1992-1993 Difficult to decide (Archibald et al., 1995) USA; T-Bond 1991-1995 x Heller and Lengwiler, 2001) Switzerland; T-Bond 1993-2000 x of a few basis points may represent significant differences in Treasury revenues as maturities increase.
+It should be noted, however, that uniform-price auctions were suspended in Zambia to avoid the excessive devaluation of the kwachas and in Mexico due to the dominance of foreign investors submitting aggressive bids22 and the volatility of yields (Kondrát, 1996).